antnks/weight-tracking-app/README.md

 # weight-tracking-app

-A simple Android app to submit numbers to a remote HTTPS server and store them as CSV
+A simple Android app to submit numbers to a remote HTTPS server and store them as CSV.

+Mount an old Android phone above your scales and start tracking.

 # Android app